ZCWarren/-Discrete-Growth-Model-/README.md

-# Discrete Growth Model with Long-Range Correlated Noise
+# the Discrete Growth Models with Long-Range Correlated Noise
 This work is down by Zichen Song, Supervised by Prof. Xia, Hui Sponsored by School of Materials Science and Physics, China University of Mining and Technology